petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 to succeed in uncertain environments.
 At the same time, the
-[pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338), with many findings are failing to replicate
+[pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338), with many findings failing to replicate
 (validated in an end-to-end sense, re-acquiring and reanalyzing raw data) or even to be reproduced
 (verified by rerunning the same computational processes on the same input data).
-Though the products of science only sometimes include software, I believe there is more science can learn from the software industry in these areas.
+Though the products of science only sometimes include software, I believe there is more science can learn from the software field in these areas.

 Here I will focus on one set of practices in particular: